emberjs/website/source/blog/2018-06-29-ember-3-2-released.md

 ##### Lazy Relationship Payloads (1 of 4)

 In Ember Data 2.14 lazy-relationship parsing was introduced.
-Because this parsing used left-side/right-side keying this ment it was not compatible with polymorphic relationships.
+Because this parsing used left-side/right-side keying, this meant it was not compatible with polymorphic relationships.

 With Ember Data 3.2 this is [now fixed](https://github.com/emberjs/data/pull/5230).